-The OFA successfully completed its annual borrowing program in 2011-12 despite continuing challenges in global financial markets.
-Strong global investor demand for Canadian-dollar assets, the liquidity of Ontario benchmark bonds and continuing confidence in the Province allowed Ontario to borrow 81 per cent in the Canadian-dollar market in 2011-12, up from 59 per cent in 2010-11.
-We extended the weighted-average term to maturity of long-term Provincial debt issued over the past two years, which allowed the Province to lock in low interest rates for a longer period.
+The OFA successfully completed its annual borrowing program in 2012-13 despite continuing challenges in global financial markets.
+Strong global investor demand for Canadian-dollar assets, the liquidity of Ontario benchmark bonds and continuing confidence in the Province allowed Ontario to borrow 72 per cent in the Canadian-dollar market in 2012-13, down from 81 per cent in 2011-12.
+We extended the weighted-average term to maturity of long-term Provincial debt issued over the past two years, which has allowed the Province to lock in low interest rates for a longer period.
 This reduces refinancing risks and helps offset the impact of expected higher interest rates on the Province's interest on debt (IOD) costs.

-We raised \$34.9 billion on behalf of the Province and OEFC, completing the long-term borrowing requirements for the fiscal year.
+We raised \$36.6 billion on behalf of the Province and OEFC, completing the long-term borrowing requirements for the fiscal year.
 The borrowing program met or exceeded the performance targets for domestic and foreign borrowing.
-Total savings relative to the performance benchmarks for money market and debt management activities were \$23 million.
+Total savings relative to the performance benchmarks for money market and debt management activities were \$17 million.

-In 2011-12, the OFA assisted ministries in implementing cost-saving measures for program payments.
+In 2012-13, the OFA through a competitive tender appointed five financial institutions as banking services Vendors of Record for the Province and pre-qualified vendors for public entities, and selected two co-lead banks to supply banking services to the Province.
 The OFA also supported the government's priorities by providing financial advice and services to a number of public sector organizations.
 The OFA continued the review of business cases for borrowing requests from public bodies, such as colleges, school boards and Crown corporations.
 This resulted in loans to public bodies totalling \$924 million.
 We also provided financial advice on government initiatives related to the electricity sector and a loan guarantee program to facilitate Aboriginal participation in energy projects.
+The OFA also provided analysis and advice to the government to support electricity policies and initiatives, including a new regulation on the determination and reporting of OEFC's residual stranded debt and the continued implementation of the Ontario Clean Energy Benefit.
 The OFA continued to provide analysis and advice in respect of a number of Infrastructure Ontario projects.
-The OFA supported the development and implementation of the Ontario Clean Energy Benefit.

-In 2012-13, the OFA will continue to provide cost-effective borrowing, debt management and other financial services for the Ontario government.
-The long-term borrowing requirement is forecast at \$34.9 billion.
+In 2013-14, the OFA will continue to provide cost-effective borrowing, debt management and other financial services for the Ontario government.
+The long-term borrowing requirement is forecast at \$33.4 billion.
 To meet the Province's borrowing requirements, we will continue to be flexible, monitoring domestic and international markets, issuing bonds in different terms and currencies and responding to investor preferences.
-Diversification of borrowing sources will continue to be a primary objective in 2012-13.
-Depending on market conditions, the OFA plans to borrow at least 70 per cent in the Canadian-dollar market in 2012-13.
-This is in line with the historical average of issuing approximately three-quarters in that market, but represents a considerable decline in the reliance on foreign markets during the global financial crisis beginning in 2008 and the European sovereign debt crisis.
+Diversification of borrowing sources will continue to be a primary objective in 2013-14.
+Depending on market conditions, the OFA plans to borrow at least 70 per cent in the Canadian-dollar market in 2013-14.
+This is in line with the historical average of issuing approximately three-quarters in that market, but represents a considerable decline in the reliance on foreign markets during global financial crisis beginning in 2008, and the European sovereign debt crisis.
 We will also continue to engage in public-sector financing initiatives and provide advice and support on financial aspects of electricity sector developments.

-We would like to thank the OFA staff for their hard work and the members of the Board of Directors (Board) for their advice and oversight during the 2011-12 fiscal year.
-We look forward to working with both staff and the Board in 2012-13.
+We would like to thank the OFA staff for their hard work and the members of the Board of Directors (Board) for their advice and oversight during the 2012-13 fiscal year.
+We look forward to working with both staff and the Board in 2013-14.

-Steve Orsini Chair
+Steve Orsini

+Chair

-Gadi Mayman Chief Executive Officer
+Chief Executive Officer